btjanaka/dance-old/README.md

 ```
 usage: dance.py [-h] [--mode MODE] [--log LEVEL] [--mol2dirs DIR1,DIR2,...]
-                [--output-mols-smi FILENAME.smi]
-                [--output-mols-oeb FILENAME.oeb]
-                [--output-tri-n-data FILENAME.csv]
-                [--output-tri-n-bonds FILENAME.csv]
-                [--output-props-binary FILENAME.binary]
-                [--wiberg-csvs CSV1,CSV2,...] [--wiberg-csv-col INT]
+                [--generate-output-dir DIRNAME] [--wiberg-csvs CSV1,CSV2,...]
-                [--output-histograms FILENAME.pdf] [--hist-min FLOAT]
+                [--wiberg-csv-col INT] [--output-histograms FILENAME.pdf]
-                [--hist-max FLOAT] [--hist-step FLOAT]
+                [--hist-min FLOAT] [--hist-max FLOAT] [--hist-step FLOAT]

 Performs various functions for selecting molecules from a database.
 It will do
 the following based on the mode.
 GENERATE - Take in directories of mol2 files,
 generate the initial set of molecules with a single trivalent nitrogen, and
-write the molecules and accompanying data to various files.
-PLOTHIST - Take in
+write results to a directory.
+PLOTHIST - Take in data files from the previous
-data files from the previous step and use matplotlib to generate histograms of
+step and use matplotlib to generate histograms of the Wiberg bond orders.
-the Wiberg bond orders.
-SELECT - Make a final selection of molecules from the
-ones generated in the first step.
-See README for more info.
+SELECT - Make a final selection of molecules from the ones generated in the
+GENERATE step and write results to a directory.
+Note that when a part of this
+script "writes results to a directory", that means it generates a directory
+with the following files: mols.smi - molecules from that step stored in SMILES
+format, mols.oeb - the same molecules stored in OEB (Openeye Binary) format,
+tri_n_data.csv - data about the trivalent nitrogen in each molecule,
+tri_n_bonds.csv - data about the bonds around the trivalent nitrogen in each
+molecule, props.binary - binary storage of DanceProperties for the molecules

 optional arguments:
   -h, --help            show this help message and exit